The Best Bike Accessories for Commuting in 2022: Analog & Electric Bikes

 You’ll definitely need a backpack.
 Look for a backpack that is designed for commuters.
 Avoid messenger bags because they are not stable for on-the-bike use.
 Make sure that the backpack is big enough (we recommend at least 40L) that can fit a change of clothes and a padded laptop compartment.
 Waterproofing and ventilation are also key to a comfortable commute, but they can be pricier.
 If you can afford it, definitely buy a backpack with these two features.
 Lastly, it doesn’t hurt to be seen on the road.
 A hi viz backpack will make you stand out and be safer.

-If you’re not a fan of wearing a backpack, you can mount panniers to your bike.
+If you’re not a fan of wearing a backpack, mounted panniers are one of the best bike commuter accessories for you.
 They are designed to carry bike gear and accessories so that you have more freedom of movement and take the stress off your upper body.
-Our Pace ebikes are designed to have panniers mounted with ease.
+Our Pace ebikes are designed to have panniers mounted with ease so you never have to worry about not having enough storage space again.

-Comfortable clothing is key.
-You can probably get away with wearing regular clothing on your commute but you’ll be better off wearing some padded cycling shorts and a moisture wicking cycling jersey.
+Comfy clothing is one of the best accessories for bike commuters, not only because it keeps you comfortable during your ride - it also keeps you safe.
+Nothing is more dangerous than being distracted on the road, and tugging at your shorts is both distracting and it takes your hands off the handlebars.
+While you can probably get away with wearing regular clothing on your commute, you’ll be better off wearing some padded cycling shorts and a moisture wicking cycling jersey.
 They might feel and look weird at first, but your tush will thank you after many miles.
 But no one wants to be in their bike shorts all day, so remember to bring a change of clothes.
-And on that note, it’s a good idea to carry a toiletry kit with wipes (baby wipes work great) or a towel in your backpack or keep them if your office if there are no showers available.
+And on that note, it’s a good idea to carry a toiletry kit with wipes (baby wipes work great) or a towel in your backpack or keep them in your office if there are no showers available.

 Use lights, not just reflectors